franklin02/ML-BDSO/version1.0/README.md

 material database management, material quality control, uncertainty quantification, and pavement performance evaluation.
 He has developed multiscale homogenization frameworks, virtual testing platforms, and Bayesian inference-based optimization models.

 Copyright © 2024 Dr. Yang Lu.
-This software and accompanying documentation are licensed under the MIT License.
+This software and accompanying documentation are licensed under the [Apache License 2.0] License.
 All rights reserved.
-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions of the MIT License are met.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions of the [Apache License 2.0] License are met.
 For any inquiries or collaborations, please contact Dr. Yang Lu through Boise State University.

 ## New Features and Updates